What are See Results About Boxes (See Results About Carousels) in SEO?

 In this example, Google shows the Harry Potter novel series as the dominant entity for the search result “Harry Potter.”
 But the term “Harry Potter” could mean many things – the book, the film series, any one of the films… or even the fictional character.
 When Google encounters this ambiguity and is not quite sure what the user is really looking for, it offers multiple entities in the See Results About Box (in this case, the Harry Potter film series and two Harry Potter movies).

-Can I Control When My Name or Brand Name Appears in the See Results About Box?
+Can I Control When My Name or Brand Name Appears in the See Results About Box (See Results About Carousel)?

 It is Google’s algorithms that decide what is displayed in the See Results About Box, so you have no direct control over it.
-When choosing what to display in the See Results About Box, Google’s algorithms consider many factors, such as relevance to the original search query, similarity to the entity entered in the search bar, and (increasingly) trending popularity (aka search volume trends ).
+In choosing what to display in the See Results About Box, Google’s algorithms take into account many factors, such as relevance to the original search query, similarity to the entity entered in the search bar, and (increasingly) trends in popularity (also known as search volume trends ).

-Having said that you have no control, it is important to clarify.
+Having said that you have no control, it is important to make that clear.
 You do have influence.
-Both the Knowledge Panel and See Results About are fed through Google’s Knowledge Graph.
+Both the Knowledge Panel and See Results About are fed by Google’s Knowledge Graph.
 Google’s Knowledge Graph is its understanding of the world.
-Its understanding of you (company, person, podcast, film…) is entirely dependent on the information it finds about you on the world wide web.
-So, the better you control the information across the web, the more you can influence both the Knowledge Panel and the See Results About Boxes.
+Its understanding of you (company, person, podcast, movie…) depends entirely on the information it finds about you on the World Wide Web.
+So the better you control the information on the Web, the more you can influence both the Knowledge Panel and the See Results About Boxes.

-How do See Results About Box Fit Into Brand SERP Optimisation?
+How Do See Results About Boxes (See Results About Carousel) Fit Into Brand SERP Optimisation?

 In the context of Brand SERPs, See Results About Boxes are incredibly important for brand owners.
-Which other entities Google shows on your Brand SERP indicates clearly which entities with similar (or the same) names it associates with your brand (company or person).
-This shows you where any name-ambiguity comes into play in SEO (if any).
+What other entities Google displays on your Brand SERP clearly shows which entities with similar (or same) names it associates with your brand (company or person).
+This shows you where any name ambiguity comes into play (if at all) in Search Engine Optimisation.

-Since Google has a concept of entity dominance rather than notability, any entity with the same or similar name to yours can appear in the See Results About Box on your Brand SERP.
-And also, you can appear for any search query, provided the search query has a similar name to yours.
+Since Google follows the concept of entity dominance rather than notability, any entity that has the same or similar name as you can appear in the See Results About Box on your Brand SERP.
+Also, you can appear on any search query, as long as the search query has a similar name to yours.

 The solution is to build Google’s confidence in its understanding, as opposed to the notability of the brand or person.
-Building Google’s confidence will increase the chances your Knowledge Panel appears for a search on your Brand name and increase the chances you will appear in See Results About on ambiguous search queries around your brand name.
+Building Google’s confidence increases the likelihood that your Knowledge Panel will appear in a search for your Brand name, and increases the likelihood that you will appear in See Results About on ambiguous queries about your brand name.

-Therefore, as a brand owner or a person, it is essential that you work to build Google’s confidence in its understanding of you: who you are and what you do.
+Therefore, it is important that you as a brand owner or individual work to build Google’s trust in its understanding of you: who you are and what you do.